dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 Validation rules are integrated into the data entry apps of DHIS2, and can be reviewed there during data entry[LINK to above section].
 Validation rule violations can also be viewed in the Validation rule analysis section of the Data quality app.
 This is useful as it allows you to review validation rule violations in bulk; rather than reviewing them for a specific organisation unit, period and dataset you can review them for many organisation units over any specified period of time.
 This also makes it possible for users who do not do data entry, or even have access to the data entry app, to analyse and monitor validation rule violations.

 When reviewing validation rules using this method, it is best to divide your validation rules into validation rule groups.
-The configuration of these groups is shown in the section https://docs.google.com/document/d/1CkL9Cb6rU5m1XIYDJQfKU-f73Ze8HKKyb0xCknbJ3Ik/edit#heading=h.3ll3cq25tjxs
+The configuration of these groups is shown in the section on validation rule groups.

 In order to run validation rule analysis, go to the data quality app and select “Run validation”